Color Isoresponse Surface Mapping

 Under the model, the collection of stimuli that give rise to a given neuronal response (e.g. 10 spikes/sec) lie on a plane in 3-D color space.
 To test this prediction, we measure the isoresponse surfaces of individual V1 neurons using an adaptive algorithm.
 The isoresponse surfaces of some neurons are well approximated by planes, but for other neurons this approximation is poor.
 We would like to understand how the shapes of isoresponse surfaces are related to preferred colors, and how these shapes influence human color perception.

-The cube above represents a 3-D color space (that is linear transformation away from cone-contrast space).
+The cube above represents a 3-D color space (that is a linear transformation away from cone-contrast space).
 Black dots represent stimuli that elicit a criterion response from a single recorded V1 neuron.
 Yellow lines indicate color directions to which the neuron was insensitive.
 Isoresponse surfaces, shown in green, are nearly planar.
 This result is consistent with this neuron combining cone contrast signals approximately linearly.